sysid/tldr/pages/common/cargo.md

 # Oprations ............................................................................................
-- dev-dependencies documentation cannot be generated
+- dev-dependencies documentation cannot be generated.
+Workaround: add it as regular dependency
+- examples of deps can be run directly, crates seem to be self sufficient

 ```bash
 cargo tree